 It plays a key role in vegetable crop production and integrated pest management practices.

 Plant diseases and resistance

-The relationship between a plant and a pest* is very complex.
-The ability of a pest to cause disease in a plant depends on environmental conditions, the properties of the organism itself and the capacity of the plant to defend itself.
+The relationship between a plant and a pest1 is very complex.
+The ability of a pest to cause disease in a plant depends on environmental conditions, the properties of the organism and the capacity of the plant to defend itself.
 Varieties within a plant species can differ in their ability to defend themselves.
 Under different climatic conditions the interaction between the same plant and pest may have different outcomes.

 1 The FAO defines a pest as: “Any species, strain or biotype of plant, animal or pathogenic agent injurious to plants or plant products.”
 Pathogens (microorganisms such as bacteria, viruses and fungi that cause a disease) are therefore included in the term ‘pest’.